James Buchanan: Personal life

 In 1833 and the 1840s, he spoke of plans to marry, but these came to nothing and may merely have been due to his ambitions for a seat in the federal Senate or the White House.
-In the latter case, the aspirant was 19-year-old Anna Payne, the niece of former First Lady Dolley Madison.
+In the latter case, the aspirant was 19-year-old Anna Payne, a niece of former First Lady Dolley Madison.
 During his presidency, an orphaned niece, Harriet Lane, whom he had adopted, served as official White House hostess.
 There was an unfounded rumor that he had an affair with President Polk's widow, Sarah Childress Polk.

+Relationship with William R. King

-Buchanan had a close relationship with William Rufus King, which became a popular target of gossip.
+Buchanan had a close relationship with William Rufus DeVane King that drew speculation and later historical attention.
 King, like Buchanan, never married.
 King was an Alabama politician who briefly served as vice president under Franklin Pierce.
 Buchanan and King lived together in a Washington boardinghouse and attended social functions together from 1834 until 1844.
 Such a living arrangement was then common, though Buchanan once referred to the relationship as a "communion".
 Andrew Jackson mockingly called them "Miss Nancy" and "Aunt Fancy", the former being a 19th-century euphemism for an effeminate man.
 Buchanan's Postmaster General, Aaron V. Brown, also referred to King as "Aunt Fancy", as well as Buchanan's "better half", and "wife".
 King died of tuberculosis shortly after Pierce's inauguration, four years before Buchanan became president.
 Buchanan described him as "among the best, the purest and most consistent public men I have known".
-Biographer Jean H. Baker opines that both men's nieces may have destroyed correspondence between the two men.
+Buchanan biographer Jean H. Baker opines that both men's nieces may have destroyed correspondence between the two men.
 However, she believes that their surviving letters illustrate only "the affection of a special friendship".

-Buchanan's lifelong bachelorhood after Anne Coleman's death has drawn interest and speculation.
-Some conjecture that Anne's death merely served to deflect questions about Buchanan's sexuality and bachelorhood.
-Jean Baker suggests that Buchanan was celibate, if not asexual.
-Several writers have surmised that he was homosexual, including James W. Loewen, Robert P. Watson, and Shelley Ross.
+Buchanan's lifelong bachelorhood after Anne Coleman died has drawn interest and speculation.
+According to Charles Dunn, Coleman's death has been speculated to have merely served to deflect questions about Buchanan's sexuality and bachelorhood.
+When others recommended marriage to him after she had died, his response was "Marry I could not, for my affections were buried in the grave."
+Philip Shriver Klein wrote in 1955 that marriage was something the president "purposely shunned throughout the remainder of his life" and added how keeping Coleman's letters until dying suggested "he never fully recovered from the crushing effect of her death."
+Baker suggests that Buchanan was celibate, if not asexual.
+Some writers have surmised that he was homosexual, including James W. Loewen, Robert P. Watson, and Shelley Ross.
 Loewen indicated that Buchanan, late in life, wrote a letter acknowledging that he might marry a woman who could accept his "lack of ardent or romantic affection".